DonovanVA/kubernetes-exploration/README.md

 The ip addresses should come together when you create the service it is the `CLUSTER-IP`.
 If it has no `CLUSTER-IP` then the minikube ip address must be used, which can be queries by `minikube ip` prometheus cluster url: http://prometheus-service.prometheus.svc.cluster.local:9090
+* gmail must have 2 step verification for app passwords to be used for SMTP server
 2. Apply the configurations files
 ```bash
 kubectl apply -f ./monitoring